wireapp/wire-server/docs/reference/elastic-search.md

 This is needed if we want to migrate to a new index.
 It could be for updating analysis settings or to change any other settings on the index which cannot be done without restarting the index.
+Analysis settings can also be updated by recreating the index.
+Recreating the index is simpler to do, but requires downtime, the process is documented [below](#recreate-an-index-requires-downtime)

 This can be done in 4 steps: